 I am concerned that the passage of (S. 612) as introduced may threaten continued growth in the 401(k) plan area.
 The success and in some cases the survival of many 401(k) plans is dependent on the participation of non-highly compensated employees.
-To non-highly compensated employees, THE SUPER IRA will provide an investment vehicle that is superior to a non-match 401(k) plans estimated to be non-match, passage of (S. 612) could threaten both the past and future growth in this area.
+To non-highly compensated employees, THE SUPER IRA will provide an investment vehicle that is superior to a non-match 401(k) and offer them greater accessibility to their money.
+With approximately half of all 401(k) plans estimated to be non-match, passage of (S. 612) could threaten both the past and future growth in this area